-- Seven rail operators, including Flixtrain, open ticket sales six months in advance.
-DB sometimes sells tickets up to 12 months in advance.
+- Six rail operators, including Flixtrain, open ticket sales six months in advance.
+Eurostar sometimes sells tickets 11 months in advance, and DB up to 12 months.
 Conversely, five operators release tickets less than two months in advance - 13 out of the 27 rail operators make their tickets available through independent booking platforms Trainline and Omio - Romania's CFR provides the best mobile app for ticket booking, while BDZ and Snälltåget do not offer an app